Driver suffering gunshot wound killed after crash on I-95 in Tinicum Township

 It happened on the southbound lanes of the highway near Exit 9 in Tinicum Township.

-Around 5:30 p.m. police found a driver who crashed into the guard rail in the soundbound lane of the highway.
+Around 5:30 p.m. police found a driver who crashed into the guard rail in the southbound lane of the highway.

 Upon further investigation, the driver who sustained a gunshot wound was found dead at the scene, said police.